 These technologies enable us to network mobile devices, such as phones and laptops, to our offices or the internet while travelling or working from remote locations.

 Advantages of mobile technology

-Benefits of using mobile technology for business can manifest in:
+Benefits of using mobile technology in business can manifest in:

 - higher efficiency and productivity of staff

 - the quality and flexibility of service you offer your customers

 - increased ability to communicate in and out of the workplace

 - greater access to modern apps and services

 Mobile devices can link you directly into the office network while working off-site.
 For example, you could remotely:

 - set up a new customer's account

 - place an order online